Sherburn in Elmet Community Trust

 If the offence is very serious or if conduct or performance is still unsatisfactory, a final written warning may be given, making it clear that any recurrence of the offence or other serious misconduct will result in dismissal.

 This term refers to serious wrongdoing that justifies immediate dismissal.
-It is necessary to investigate any alleged gross misconduct, hold a disciplinary hearing, inform the Volunteer of the outcome and provide a right of appeal in the usual way.
+It is necessary to investigate any alleged gross misconduct, hold a disciplinary hearing, inform the Employee/Volunteer of the outcome and provide a right of appeal in the usual way.

-If, after investigation, it is confirmed that the Volunteer has committed gross misconduct, examples being (the list is not exhaustive): theft, damage to property, fraud, incapacity due to being under the influence of alcohol or illegal drugs, physical assault, conduct endangering any person, gross negligence, serious breach of the Acceptable Use Agreement the usual consequence will be dismissal.
+If, after investigation, it is confirmed that the individual has committed gross misconduct, examples being (the list is not exhaustive): theft, damage to property, fraud, incapacity due to being under the influence of alcohol or illegal drugs, physical assault, conduct endangering any person, gross negligence, serious breach of the Acceptable Use Agreement the usual consequence will be dismissal.

 This suspension is not a disciplinary action and will not be taken into account in making a disciplinary decision.